English Baroque architecture: Displacement by Palladian Revival

-In the late 17th and early 18th century, the English Baroque style was often associated with Toryism, Continental Europe, and Catholicism by the increasingly dominant Whig aristocracy.
+In the late 17th and early 18th century, the English Baroque style was often associated with Toryism and Continental Europe by the increasingly dominant Whig aristocracy.

 The contemporary mood soon shifted toward the more sober stripped-back orthodoxy of British Palladianism popularised in the second and third volumes of Colen Campbell's influential and widely circulated Vitruvius Britannicus.
 (Campbell's first volume, by contrast, had embraced the Baroque).
 Baroque aesthetics, whose influence was so potent in mid-17th century France, made little impact in England during the Protectorate and the first Restoration years.

 A remarkable testimony to the rapid change in taste is found at Wentworth Woodhouse, where Thomas Watson-Wentworth and his son Thomas Watson-Wentworth, 1st Marquess of Rockingham replaced a Jacobean house with a substantial Baroque one in the 1720s, only to find fellow Whigs unimpressed.
 As a result, an immensely long, fully Palladian, range was added in parallel, leaving the older house intact but hidden by the newer addition from the landscape park.